Stephanie Tubbs Jones

 Institute for Social Justice

-The Delta Research and Educational Foundation, under the auspices of its Center for Research on African American Women, established the Stephanie Tubbs Jones Social Justice in 2009 in honor of the late Congresswoman Stephanie Tubbs Jones (D-Ohio)
+The Delta Research and Educational Foundation, under the auspices of its Center for Research on African American Women( the Center), established the Stephanie Tubbs Jones Social Justice Institute in 2009 in honor of the late Congresswoman Stephanie Tubbs Jones (D-Ohio).

 The overall goal of the Stephanie Tubbs Jones Institute for Social Justice (STJ Institute) is to prepare women of color for leadership roles that impact public policy and social conditions on the local, regional, national, and international levels.
 The STJ Institute provides a forum for African American women to receive training and educational opportunities designed to advance their work as elected officials, community activists/advocates, and civic leaders.
 The STJ Institute is a collaborative effort of The Delta Research and Educational Foundation and Delta Sigma Theta Sorority, Inc, co-founders of The Center.

-Each year, the STJ Institute presents an annual forum at Delta Days in the Nation’s Capital in collaboration with the National Social Action Commission of Delta Sigma Theta Sorority, Inc.
+Each year, the Social Justice Institute presents the STJ Social Justice Forum, an annual forum at Delta Days in the Nation’s Capital in collaboration with Delta Sigma Theta Sorority, Inc.

 The Institute offers training and educational opportunities to prepare women for leadership roles in civic affairs, community activities, or elected office.
 Currently, the STJ Institute offers an annual summer internship for young women to work in the U.S. Congress.
 The STJ Internship offered by DREF is sponsored in collaboration with the Congressional Black Caucus Foundation, Inc.